H-HOPE/Use-Case-Studies/README.md

 **H-HOPE Harvester Theoretical Energy Production Estimation**

 Energy production was estimated using a one-dimensional CFD model developed by the University of Padova.
-The harvester cylinder diameter was set to 61 mm and a length of the harvester was set to 1 m.
+The harvester cylinder diameter was set to 61 mm and a length of the harvester was 1 m.
 The harvester theoretical power output was calculated based on water velocity measurements collected at one-minute intervals during 2021 and 2022.

 **For 2021, energy production was estimated at 79.45 kWh and for 2022, at 78.12 kWh.**